The Rookie: Feds

 The Rookie: Feds is an American police procedural television series and spin-off of The Rookie.
 Created by Alexi Hawley and Terence Paul Winter for ABC, the series follows Simone Clark, the oldest rookie in the FBI Academy.
 Niecy Nash-Betts, Felix Solis, Frankie Faison, Britt Robertson, Kevin Zegers, and James Lesure were cast in starring roles.
 The basic premise of the series and its characters were introduced through a two-episode backdoor pilot in The Rookie.
 It aired from September 27, 2022, to May 2, 2023.
 In November 2023, the series was canceled after one season at least in part by the 2023 Hollywood double strike.
-Despite being canceled, Solis, Robertson, and Zegers reprised their roles in Seasons 6 and 7 of The Rookie.
+Despite being canceled, Solis, Robertson, and Zegers reprised their roles in Seasons 6 and 7 of The Rookie, with Solis reappearing in Season 8.